Timeline of the COVID-19 pandemic in Massachusetts: March 15–21

 The number of cases where initial exposure was under investigation began to rise rapidly, whereas cases tracked to Biogen attendees and household contacts continued an overall mild decline.
 On March 19, Governor Baker activated up to 2,000 Massachusetts National Guard to assist in the management of the pandemic.
 The number of cases increased by 72, putting the total at 328, with 119 in Middlesex County.
 Franklin and Hampshire counties – both in Western Massachusetts and the last non-island counties – had their first confirmed cases of COVID-19.

 On March 20, Massachusetts experienced its first death due to COVID-19.
 The fatality was an 87-year-old man from Suffolk County, who was hospitalized and who had preexisting health conditions.
 Martha's Vineyard in Dukes County had its first case, a 50-year-old man in Tisbury.
 This was the thirteenth of 14 counties in Massachusetts to report a case of COVID-19.
 The cities of Somerville and Cambridge closed non-essential businesses.

 Governor Baker announced that 5,207 people had been tested for COVID-19 in Massachusetts through state and commercial laboratories.
 That night the state announced its second death due to COVID-19, a woman from Middlesex County in her 50s who had a preexisting health condition.
 Nantucket County, the last county to have no cases of the virus, reported its first COVID-19 case.
-In order to reduce contact between drivers and customers, the MBTA began rear-door boarding on above-ground stops for buses, the Green Line, and the Mattapan Trolley, except for passengers with disabilities who need to use the front door.
+In order to reduce contact between drivers and customers, the MBTA began rear-door boarding on above-ground stops for buses, the Green Line, and the Mattapan Line, except for passengers with disabilities who need to use the front door.